DavidDerhy/api-docs/source/includes/_basic_data.md

 remote_subject        | Subject of the transaction | String

 ###SEPA Credit Transfer
-Details of the `sepa_credit_transfer` object contain extensive information about the transaction's initiator or receiver.
+Details of the `sepa_credit_transfers` object contain extensive information about the transaction's initiator or receiver.
 We differentiate between the incoming `sepa_payin` and outgoing `payout` SEPA transactions.

 ####sepa_payin or payout